-Voting Stockholders as of the Record Date are entitled to one vote per share on each matter to be voted upon at the required to present valid picture identification, such as a driver's license or passport.
-If your shares are held in "street name," you will also need to bring a brokerage account statement or letter from your broker, bank or other intermediary reflecting stock ownership as of the Record Date in order to be admitted to the Annual
+Voting Stockholders as of the Record Date are entitled to one vote per share on each matter to be voted upon at the Annual Meeting.

-Annual Meeting.
+Entry We invite all stockholders to attend the Annual Meeting.
+If you attend the Annual Meeting, you will be required to present valid picture identification, such as a driver's license or passport.
+If your shares are held in "street name," you will also need to bring a brokerage account statement or letter from your broker, bank or other intermediary reflecting stock ownership as of the Record Date in order to be admitted to the Annual Meeting.